-Fresh and sour myzithra are wonderful in baked desserts like Greek cheesecake and Sweet Cheese Pastries, and can also be added to cooked dishes that call for cheese.
+Fresh and sour myzithra is wonderful in baked desserts like Greek cheesecake and sweet cheese pastries, and can also be added to cooked dishes that call for cheese.
 Aged myzithra is used as a cheese grating for pasta dishes, soups, and vegetable casserole dishes, and is also used as an ingredient in pasta sauces.

 Myzithra is a whey cheese, and nothing is quite as good as the originals, but if you can't find them:

-Myzithra - the Cheese of Crete and the Islands:
+Myzithra Is the Cheese of Crete and the Islands

 Myzithra is the most widely used cheese in Crete, where feta is a relative newcomer.
 It is also widely used in recipes from other Greek islands.